7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

-3. Template for Asking Business Partners or Complementary Businesses for Referrals
+3. Referral Email Template for Business Partners

 As a strategy that benefits both parties, businesses with complementary products or services are one of the best sources to request referrals from.
-Find out which are your best centers of influence for getting leads in our article on the 10 best lead generation referral sources by industry.
+Find out which are your best centers of influence for getting leads in our article on the best lead generation referral sources by industry.

-Since this likely will be a recurring exchange, your call to action will probably include asking for a phone call or meeting.
-At this meeting, you can both discuss what type of referral would be a good fit for your companies and the process you’ll use to make or exchange referred leads.
+Since this likely will be a recurring exchange, your call to action will typically include asking for a phone call or meeting.
+At this meeting, you can discuss what type of referral would be a good fit for your companies and the process you’ll use to make or exchange referred leads.

 Subject: [Your business name] and [their business name] Should Be Sending Referrals to Each Other